MrBrkers/Multihead-Weigher/README.md

 # Multihead-Weigher
-A multihead weigher scale algorithm with ST language
+A multihead weigher scale algorithm with reject program in ST language in Mitsubishi FX5U PLC